isonaj/anthonyison.com/blog/posts/2020-01-02-retrospective-2019.md

 * I don't feel like I've made any real impact this year.
 I know myself to be someone who generates significant value through software, and I don't feel like I've been as productive as I'm used to.

 ## What improvements can be carried forward
+The best improvements are incremental and specific, but in the spirit of New Year resolutions I'm going with big bold wishes. :)

 * I want to lose 15kg.
 * I want to spend more time with the people I care about.